jeffreyshen19/Is-My-District-Gerrymandered/README.md

 # Is My District Gerrymandered?

 This is a project that estimates how likely a congressional district is gerrymandered based on its geographical compactness, voter wastage, and redistricting control.
-It was last updated for the 115th US Congressional districts (2016 election).
+It was last updated for the 115th US Congressional districts (2016 election). **NOT YET DONE**.

+Check it out at [ismydistrictgerrymandered.us](http://ismydistrictgerrymandered.us).

 **TO-DO**: ADD LINK + SCREENSHOT.